4 of our favourite Peak District Waterfalls

 Parking for Lumsdale Valley Falls

 Close to the falls is The Duke of Wellington, a 19th-century country inn serving a classic pub menu.
 It has two beer gardens to enjoy in the summer and log fires inside in the Winter.
-Nearby Matlock is full of cafes, pubs, restaurants and plenty of parking.
+Nearby, Matlock has cafes, pubs, restaurants and plenty of parking.

 The Waterfall Swallet, Peak District

 The Waterfall Swallet is a hidden gem in the Peak District.
-Its name, the Waterfall Swallet, means a place where the water breaks in on miners’.
+Its name means’ a place where the water breaks in on miners’.
 It is located between the settlements of Foolow and Eyam and is easy to drive past because trees hide the waterfall.
-It’s a 25-minute drive from Buxton, 15 minutes from Bakewell and 40 minutes from Ashbourne.
+It’s a 25-minute drive from Buxton, 15 minutes from Bakewell, and 40 minutes from Ashbourne.

 The Waterfall Swallet, Peak District